ParasJagani/Simple-School-Solutions/README.md

-Error log and Audit log has been created for both the modules.
+ I have created Error log and Audit log for both the modules.